There’s a lot of sniping going on across genders in our field. Vitriolic sniping. Shame on us.

 My Superpower is a regular guest column on the Skiffy and Fanty blog where authors and creators tell us about one weird skill, neat trick, highly specialized cybernetic upgrade, or other superpower they have, and how it helped (or hindered!) their creative process as they built their project.
-Today we welcome Max Gladstone to talk about how the power of Oblivion relates to Full Fathom Five.
+Today we welcome Carrie Patel to talk about how the power of making lists relates to The Buried Life.

 We hope you enjoy the episode!